SanterreJo/homebridge-hilo/README.md

 1. Click on the "Login with Hilo" button to start the authentication process
 1. Login to your hilo account
 1. Enter the ip address or domain name you took not at step 1 and add the port 8880 at the end.
 Examples: http://192.1680.10:8880 http://homebridge.local:8880
+    * Note: Depending on how you have configured your homebridge server, you will need to ensure that port 8880 is routed to your homebridge server.
+For example for a docker configuration you will need to add `-p 8880:8880` to your docker command.
+If you are using a reverse proxy, you will need to add port 8880 to your configuration
 1. Click on the "Save" button, then click on the "Link account" button
 1. You can save your config and restart your homebridge server